QuestNetwork/quest-dolphin-js/README.md

 ## Description

-The Dolphin Service interacts with the core protocols used on the Quest Network.
-It offers an efficient API, spawns and controls applications installed on the host machine and controls (Quest Pubsub JS)[https://github.com/QuestNetwork/quest-dolphin-js]
+The Dolphin Service interacts with the core protocols used on the Quest Network like [Quest Pubsub JS](https://github.com/QuestNetwork/quest-dolphin-js).
+It offers an efficient API, spawns and controls applications installed on the host machine.

 ## Roadmap